Gurdwara Beri Sahib

-Gurdawara Bair Sahib also called Baba Beri or Baba Bair is situated in Sialkot, Pakistan.
+Gurdawara Bair Sahib, also called Baba Beri or Baba Bair, or Gurdwara Babe Di Ber, is situated in Sialkot, Pakistan.

+History

 It was the place where Baba Guru Nanak stayed and met Hamza Ghaus, a famous saint of Sialkot.
 The berry tree under which Guru Nanak stayed is still present.
 The gurdwara was built by Natha Singh and it includes a garden, a pool and residential rooms.
 The gurdwara was damaged in the wake of the Babari Masjid dispute.
-There used to be a very high temple which was razed to ground when it was demolished by an unruly mob.
+There used to be a very high temple which was razed to the ground when it was demolished by an unruly mob.